-Physical activity may seem hard if you're overweight.
-You may get short of breath or tired quickly.
+Physical activity may seem hard if you are overweight.
+You may get short of breath or tire quickly.
 Finding or affording the right clothes and equipment may be frustrating.
-Or, perhaps you may not feel comfortable working out in front of others.
+Perhaps you may not feel comfortable working out in front of others.